happylabHQ/fabman-charge-formlabs/README.md

    * Event: `resourceLog_created` or `resourceLog_updated`
    * URL: `https://yourdomain.com/chargeFormlabs.php?secret=your_webhook_token&resources=1322,1516`

-> ⚠️ You must explicitly list the resource IDs to handle via the `resources` URL parameter.
+> ⚠️ You must explicitly list the Fabman resource IDs of the Formlabs 3D printers (comma-separated list) to handle via the `resources` URL parameter and `secret` must match WEBHOOK_TOKEN in the script.

 ---